Written by Guest Contributor, Ronita Mohan. Published by the Managing Editor, Omer Redden.

-Travel and history books generally have beautiful visuals of the people and places they are focusing on, like in the below example.
+Travel and history books generally have beautiful visuals of the people and places they are focusing on.

 Mystery and horror novels often use objects on their covers—like a knife, a purse, or a noose—to drum up a feeling of dread.